 Ideal Poor-Man’s Raumdeuter

 On a little side-note, before I get into the details of my tactical setup, I just wanted to show that you can totally have a Raumdeuter on a budget.
 As you are looking for players with high mental attributes and only decent technical and physical attributes, basically a classic poacher, it is easier to find such players in mid-tier or even 2nd division clubs.
 For example my scouts were able to unearth this gem in Spain.
 Seeing him actually kind of made me wishful to manage Espanyol.
 So maybe will keep that idea for a future save.

-Pablo is not only younger than Sanchez and available for a quarter of Sanchez’ salary, he is also a perfect deep Raumdeuter candidate!
+Pablo is not only younger than Sanchez, but is also available for a quarter of Sanchez’ salary.
+He is my perfect deep Raumdeuter candidate!
 Had I not already possessed Sanchez and Lingaard I would have snapped him up without a thought.
 He could make an excellent tutor for young players as well.